SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-02-would-you-like-ads-with-thatintro-to-adrotator-for-wp7.markdown

 ## <u>AdDuplex</u>

-AdDuplex is an App Sharing network, not really focused on Ad Revenue but rather cross promotion of your apps.&nbsp; They do offer some cash generating options but is it business orientated and requires you to pay for the service.&nbsp; Check back often though as they are always doing offers and competitions.
+AdDuplex is an App Sharing network, not really focused on Ad Revenue but rather cross promotion of your apps.
+They do offer some cash generating options but is it business orientated and requires you to pay for the service.
+Check back often though as they are always doing offers and competitions.

 [![image](/Images/wordpress/2012/07/image_thumb110.png "image")](/Images/wordpress/2012/07/image107.png)